 You could pay £50k a week for fire watchers.
 Or you could employ Wire-Free Experts (us!) to install a fire alarm system.

 You’ve already read why a fire alarm is better than waking watch, and the additional benefits other than it being cheaper and more effective.
 Now, let’s get into…

 How it’d work…

-Each flat would have radio (wireless) heat detectors fitted at the entrance lobby and, if the risk requires it, within every room with a window overlooking an external wall, these would be spaced according to the requirements of the NFCC or relevant British Standards (BS5839 Part 1 2017) and connected using radio signals to the nearest radio cluster, which in turn would be connected via radio or wiring to the next point, and ultimately to the control panel on the ground floor.
+Each flat would have radio (wireless, unless you had a particular reason for wanting a wired alarm system) heat detectors fitted at the entrance lobby and, if the risk requires it, within every room with a window overlooking an external wall, these would be spaced according to the requirements of the NFCC or relevant British Standards (BS5839 Part 1 2017) and connected using radio signals to the nearest radio cluster, which in turn would be connected via radio or wiring to the next point, and ultimately to the control panel on the ground floor.

 The control panel would be sited in a location that would alert the building management or concierge.
 In addition to this, a remote monitoring device would be fitted to provide a secure link to the local Fire & Rescue Service.

 Dualcom is a totally wireless, secure, multi-path monitoring device which will signal a monitoring station who will follow the rules set down by the fire engineer, which would typically be to call the Fire & Rescue Service.